sllam/comingle/android_apps/README.md

   - At least two Anroid device, each supporting Wifi-direct connections

 I have tested these apps on 2 Nexus 4's running Android Lollipop, and 2 Samsung Galaxy S4's running Android KitKat.
+Also, recently tested with Sony Xperia Z2, Huawei Ascend Mate 7 and HTC One.

-For now, the current network middleware only supports Wifi-direct.
+For now, the current network middleware supports Wifi-direct and LAN.
+Soon to come: Bluetooth and other sensors! (e.g., NFC, GPS, Gyroscope)

 Using the Apps
 ==============